Balans, London, April 2019

 DM: What do you mean by class though?

-IA: There are the strata’s of class that we’re in.
-Working class, middle class, upper class.
-There’s a perception that Hip Hop is working class.
-How does the class we are affect things?
+IA: There's working class, middle class, upper class and there’s a perception that Hip Hop is working class.
+How does the class we are affect the things we do?

 IA: It’s 2019.
 What is Dickson 2029?